Don't want to miss an event or update? Join our mailing list!Sign up

 The 36 successful entrepreneurs (lead founders) in the 2017 cohort must live in residence at the University of Toronto for the summer phase of the program - from May 1 until August 18, 2017.
 It is highly recommended that any of your venture’s co-founders who are not in the core program, also live in Toronto.
 There may be additional spots to rent in residence for your co-founders who are not in the core program.
 Much of the program's learning will happen outside of the classroom, after hours.
 By living with your peers and co-founders, you will gain the most from your summer, devote more time to your new venture and form deeper bonds with others in The Next 36.

-Check out this infographic to see the timeline for N36ers once they are accepted into the program and which parts will vary based on whether or not they already have co-founding teams and ventures.
+Check out this infographic to see the timeline for N36ers once they are accepted into the program and how it varies based on whether or not they already have co-founding teams and ventures.
 View it here.

 Answer a few questions about yourself in a short written application and video interview.
 You can also share information about your idea, current venture and any co-founders at this stage.
 Make sure they apply too!
 Start Your Application